1-800-24-RAFTS

 RIVER LOCATION: Half hour from Ashland, Oregon, & 5 hours from San Francisco

-Located on the California-Oregon border, just one hour from Ashland, Oregon and four hours from Sacramento, the Upper Klamath is the perfect rafting trip to pair with a vacation in the charming town of Ashland, home of the Oregon Shakespeare Festival.
+Located on the California-Oregon border, just 30 minutes from Ashland, Oregon and four hours from Sacramento, the Upper Klamath is the perfect rafting trip to pair with a vacation in the charming town of Ashland, home of the Oregon Shakespeare Festival.

 MEALS: Freshly prepared riverside feasts

-Our gourmet "build-your-own" sandwich bar includes all the fixings needed to assemble the perfect deli sandwich.
-We also serve juice and hors d'oeuvres of tortilla chips, salsa, and juicy summer fruits.
-We finish it off with a delicious dessert to satisfy any sweet tooth.
-Breakfast, dinner, and both lunches are provided on our 2-Day trips.
+On 1-Day trips, our lunch begins with tortilla chips, salsa, and fresh summer fruits.
+Our gourmet "build-your-own" sandwich bar includes all the fixings needed to assemble the perfect sandwich to your preference.
+We also provide a beverage, and cookies to finish it off.
+Breakfast, dinner, and both lunches are provided on our multi-day trips.
 Our breakfasts vary from fancy continental-style fare to omelets cooked to order.
 At dinner you'll dine on hors d'oeuvres, tossed salad, garlic bread, baked potatoes and main dishes like grilled chicken and steak.
-And don't forget dessert-a freshly baked Dutch oven delight!
+And don't forget dessert–a freshly baked Dutch oven delight (fire season permitting)!

 If you have special dietary requirements, we encourage you to tell us at the time of your reservation.
 We will do our very best to accommodate your needs